 1 cup (or 2 sticks) unsalted butter

-• In a mixer, beat eggs & sugar for 5–10 minutes until thick, pale, and fluffy.
+• In a stand mixer, using the paddle attachment beat eggs & sugar for 5–10 minutes until thick, pale, and fluffy.
 (This step is key!)

 • Add vanilla (and liqueur if using).